What we do - and the reasons behind it

 These students also miss out on University enrolment and careers.
-The 2014 Social Mobility and Child Poverty Commission Report found that the most advantaged children are 6 times more likely to go to a University than the most disadvantaged ones.
+The State of the National 2018-19 Social Mobility in Great Britain Commission Report found that the most advantaged children are 6 times more likely to go to a University than the most disadvantaged ones.
 In addition, those from low-income backgrounds are more than twice as likely to be unemployed.

 Our programs are meant to change these statistics and offer informal educational programs for everybody.
 We work with young people who are eligible for free school meals, or who attend schools with higher than average levels of free school meals.

 Our small group sessions

 Our activity tutors build a nurturing relationship with their children and young people by working with the same 10 students each week.

 The evidence in the Education Endowment Foundation Toolkit (Updated 18th November 2018) states that smaller groups allow for more sustained engagement from pupils.
 It was also proven that work that is more closely matched to a learner’s needs will bring better results and more effective feedback

 Our expert teachers and tutors

 At Academy Achievers we are 100% committed to quality.
 Ofsted’s 2017/18 Annual Report makes clear that stronger teaching comes from experienced teachers.
 There is also an EEF report that shows that the quality of teaching increases the effectiveness of the small groups.
 With this in mind, our teachers and tutors are all qualified experts, with years of experience in schools.
 We have a rigorous recruitment process, ongoing support, and regular appraisals, to maintain our teaching standards and keep improving.